ArthurRodr/CAPGov/README.md

 em :

-# Change this to Listen on specific IP addresses as shown below to
-# prevent Apache from glomming onto all bound IP addresses.
-#
-#Listen 12.34.56.78:80
 Listen 80

 altere para:

-# Change this to Listen on specific IP addresses as shown below to
-# prevent Apache from glomming onto all bound IP addresses.
-#
-#Listen 12.34.56.78:8081
 Listen 8081

 e em :

-# If your host doesn't have a registered DNS name, enter its IP address here.
-#
 ServerName localhost:80

 altere para:

-# If your host doesn't have a registered DNS name, enter its IP address here.
-#
 ServerName localhost:8081

 Após isso, para rodar o sistema tive que rodar no cmd, na pasta root do projeto: